fenglinglwb/MAT/README.md

 #### [\[Paper\]](https://arxiv.org/abs/2203.15270)
 ---

+## News

+This is the official implementation of MAT.
+The training and testing code is released.
+We also provide our masks for CelebA-HQ-val and Places-val [here](https://mycuhk-my.sharepoint.com/:f:/g/personal/1155137927_link_cuhk_edu_hk/EuY30ziF-G5BvwziuHNFzDkBVC6KBPRg69kCeHIu-BXORA?e=7OwJyE).

+---

 We present a transformer-based model (MAT) for large hole inpainting with high fidelity and diversity.

 ![large hole inpainting with pluralistic generation](/figures/teasing.png)